-If you are not passionate about the subject, this process will be very difficult and you will give up before you even begin.
+If you are not passionate about the topic, this process will be very difficult and you will give up before you even begin.

-Remember that in order to make money from your blog, you will need people to buy your products or advertizers to pay money for your ad space.
+Remember that in order to make money from your blog, you will need people to buy your products or advertisers to pay money for your ad space.

 If your selected topic does not have a decent audience, none of the above will happen.

-The easiest to do a preliminary search as to the potential of your niche, is to open Google and search for phrases (keywords), that come in mind.
+The easiest way to do a preliminary search as to the potential of your niche is to open Google and search for phrases (keywords), that come in mind.

-Look for the number of results and type of websites that appear in the first pages of Google.
+Look for the number of results and types of websites that appear in the first pages of Google.

-Popular topics have a bigger audience but the competition is also big.
-If you are starting out now as a solo blogger, it would be easier to compete with other bloggers rather than online businesses that have teams of writers and SEO’s behind them.
+Popular topics have a bigger audience but they are also very competitive.
+If you are starting out now as a solo blogger, it would be easier to compete with other bloggers rather than online businesses that have teams of writers and SEOs behind them.

 Let me give you an example to make this easier to understand.